JoaoBett/Desktop-Automation-Folders/README.md

 ## Technologies Used

 - **Python**: The script is written in Python, leveraging its powerful capabilities for file manipulation and automation.
+- **Bash**: The script is written in bash, so that the user can use the command line to improve their skills in this area.

 ## Usage